 Canucks sign star centre Elias Pettersson to eight-year contract extension

-VANCOUVER — The Vancouver Canucks and star centre Elias Petterson have agreed to an eight-year contract extension.
+VANCOUVER — The Vancouver Canucks and star centre Elias Pettersson have agreed to an eight-year contract extension, the team announced Saturday.

 Terms of the deal, which kicks in next season, were not disclosed.
-Multiple media reports indicate the extension is worth an average annual value of US$11.6 million.
+Media reports indicate the extension is worth an average annual value of US$11.6 million.

 The 25-year-old from Sundsvall, Sweden, has 29 goals and 46 assists in 62 games this season, good for second on the team in points behind J.T.
 Miller.

+“This is a very important signing for the Vancouver Canucks,” Canucks general manager Patrik Allvin said in a statement.
+“Elias is one of the top players in the National Hockey League and is a key member of our leadership group.

+"We know his best days are ahead of him and with his high-end skill and desire to be the best, we look forward to seeing Elias succeed and grow."

-Drafted fifth overall by the Canucks in 2017, Pettersson has totalled 165 goals and 233 assists over 387 games.
+Selected fifth overall by the Canucks in the 2017 NHL draft, Pettersson has totalled 165 goals and 233 assists over 387 games.

+Pettersson won the Calder Trophy as rookie of the year in 2018-19 after leading all first-year players in scoring with 66 points (28 goals, 38 assists).

 This report by The Canadian Press was first published March 2, 2024.